September 30, 2020 | By: Dr. Patti Haebe, N.M.D

 This is what makes Premom uniquely effective compared to other fertility apps and ovulation test strips!

-Quantitative Premom LH Strips test your urine for something called Luteinizing Hormone (LH), which is secreted by your brain and triggers follicle maturation and release from the ovary.
+Premom Quantitative Ovulation Tests your urine for something called Luteinizing Hormone (LH), which is secreted by your brain and triggers follicle maturation and release from the ovary.
 These strips are different from others, in that they show a quantitative level of LH, meaning it tells us the quantity of LH that is present each day, going beyond just identifying its presence.
 Keep reading to learn why this unique quality is so important for conception!

 What are we looking for?